 Warlord and Rubicon both do a plastic M3 half track, but if you want an M5 you’re looking at this resin and metal kit.
 I’m not aware of anybody else that’s doing an M5 in 28mm.

 I’d seen some bad reviews of this kit online, mostly centring around the amount of cleanup and work it required to assemble.
 It was quite flashy, and it also suffers from the “bag of mystery parts” problem you get with so many resin kits.
 One of the best things about the newer plastic models is that they come with excellent instructions, and to be fair Warlord have gone back through some of their old resin kits and done a nice exploded diagram of them, but nothing yet for the poor M5.
 Luckily it’s not too much of a mystery, and I didn’t actually find the parts too flashy, and the resin parts weren’t warped.

-The only parts that were a bit tricky were the racks on the side of the vehicle, which were all bent to hell.
+A few parts were a slightly dodgy fit, especially the racks on the side of the vehicle, which were all bent to hell.
 Looks like I’m not the only one who had trouble straightening them out, even the photos on the Warlord site show them all wonky, and it seems to be fitted wrongly on one side.

 I didn’t end up using all the parts in the kit.
 It comes with the raised ring mount for the 50cal.
 You also get the 50cal gun and two 30cals.
 Based on photos I’ve looked at all that hardware wasn’t popular on non-US half tracks.
 British and Allied users tended to ditch all the guns and the ring mount so that’s what I’ve gone for too.
 You can model it with the windscreen shield up or down, I went for down because bullets.